Cold Weather Pet Safety

 Rough ground and surfaces help wear down your pet's nails naturally, so it's easy to rely on nature to trim your pet's nails during the summer.
 However, nail trimming is often forgotten during the winter, which results in long nails that tend to break or crack, causing pain.

 Foot restraint is a submissive problem for pets, and many are uncomfortable with it.
-Before you trim for the first time, rub and massage their feet when pets are relaxed to let them know that it's okay to let you restrain their feet.
+Before you trim for the first time, rub and massage your pet's feet when he is relaxed.
+This will help him realize that it's okay to let you restrain his feet.
 Start slow until you and your pet are comfortable.
-The Oster® Gentle Paws
+The Oster® Gentle Paws™ Nail Trimmer

 is perfect for the novice nail trimmer - it's essentially a powered emery board.
 It won't let the nail get too short, and dogs like the sanding effect, which won't twist the nail like clipping sometimes does.
 Before touching the nail, rub the leg and paw with the trimmer running so they get used to the quiet sound.
 Once they calm down, you can trim one nail at a time while speaking softly - they should respond in kind.

 Some dogs also need inside-out support for skin and coat care.
 Fatty acid supplements such as Doc Roy's® Tri Omega 3

 are helpful for preventing cracking and replacing the oils of the skin from the inside out.
-Omega 3 has anti-inflammatory effects that help with joint and pad trauma while Omega 6 will keep the tissue soft and the pad pliable.
+Omega 3 has anti-inflammatory effects that help with joint and pad trauma, while Omega 6 will keep the tissue soft and the pad pliable.
 Both keep trauma, ulcer and deep pad cracks in check.

 Feet problems are common in winter and surprisingly, most are arthritis-driven.
 Sore joints will cause limping and poor foot placement, which increases trauma to a pad.
-Oral glucosamine and chondroitin, such as Doc Roy’s® ACHES AWAY
+Oral glucosamine and chondroitin, such as Doc Roy’s® Aches Away

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical